yoshida-lab/PolSter/README.md

 SRR960177_pickup_gene_num_joint_ei_av_mu_tau_sigma.txt: hyper parameter for each gene, mu is the initial state of variable of state model, tau is noise of system model, and sigma is noise of meaturement model (log).

 SRR960177_pickup_gene_num_joint_ei_av_chrPosSE_sig_len5cor05_cov01raw.txt: gene number, chrosome numer, gene name, strand, start, end.
 Here, one gene resulted in combined all isoforms in one.

-To interpret transcription elongation rate, you can create such figures as "Estimated_result_example.jpg".
-The Pol II existence probability is inversely proportional to the elongation rate.

 ## Reference